Quantum Photonic Gates with Two-Dimensional Random Walkers: Two-Dimensional Quantum Random Walk for Computing

 where $ a^{\dagger}_{m/n},~a_{m/n} $ are the creation and annihilation operators at waveguides $m$ and $n$.
 The twofold probability demonstrates the correlation between simultaneous photons appearance at output waveguides $m$ and $n$.
 This detection scheme is based on the joint probability of two photons detection at the same time \cite{Gard}.
 The twofold probability at out output wavegides $m$ and $n$ is symmetrically equal to the twofold probability at the output waveguides $n$ and $m$, $\Gamma^w_{mn} = \Gamma^w_{nm}$.
-It is important to stress that, mathematically the twofold probability for the proposed C-NOT gate is a $4\times 4$ matrix with the indices of waveguides $W_j$, with $j$ from 1 to 4.
-Assuming injected photons at port $l$ and $k$, the corresponding correlation matrix elements are
+It is important to stress that, mathematically the twofold probability for the proposed C-NOT gate is a $4\times 4$ matrix.
+Assuming injected photons at port $l$ and $k$, the corresponding correlation matrix can be obtained as follow: